 Like you would expect, living walls require water and attention which is why folks still look at us incredulously when we tell them our moss walls are maintenance-free.

 A moss wall, interestingly, is also called a green wall which is where the confusion can begin between the two.
-We construct our green walls aka moss walls with real, but preserved moss that does not require any dirt, soil or substrate, and does not require any watering or misting of any kind.
+We construct our green walls aka moss walls with real, but dormant moss that does not require any dirt, soil, or substrate, and does not require any watering or misting of any kind.